Quantum approximate optimization via learning-based adaptive optimization: Results

 We use approximation ratio $r$ as a metric to measure the end-to-end performance of QAOA.
 In MAX-CUT problem, $r$ is defined as the ratio of obtained cut value derived from the objective expectation over the exact max cut value ($r=1$ indicates a perfect solution for the problem), and $1-r$ is the (relative) approximation gap.
 Throughout this work, we investigate the MAX-CUT problem on the w3R graph which is a family of regular weighted graphs whose vertices all have degrees of three.

-{\bf{Analytically exact simulation}}
+\subsection{Analytically exact simulation}

 We firstly report the results on optimization trajectories and final converged objective values for analytically exact quantum simulation, which computes the objective function by directly evaluating the expectations from the wavefunction.
 Fig.~\ref{fig:fig2} shows the results for a collection of different optimizers, including Adam \cite{kingma2015}, COBYLA \cite{Powell1994}, and DARBO.
-(For benchmark with more choices of common optimizers, see the Supplemental Material.)
 The results are collected from five different $n=16$ w3R graph instances, and for each graph and each optimization method, the best record over $20$ independent optimization trials is reported.
 The results show the superior efficiency of DARBO over other common optimizers.
 For all different $p$ values, the approximation gaps $1-r$ of Adam and COBYLA are $1.02\sim 2.08$ times and $1.28\sim3.47$ times larger than those of DARBO, respectively.
 In addition to the efficiency and accuracy, the DARBO performance is also more stable in terms of different problem graph instances.
+The optimization settings, five graph instances and the results of more choices of common optimizers are shown in Supplementary Note 1, Supplementary Note 2, and Supplementary Note 3, respectively.
+We also report the fidelity of three chosen optimizers on different sizes of the graphs in the Supplementary Note 3, which essentially gives the probability of obtaining the exact solution state from measuring the QAOA circuit.

 It is worth noting that stability is of great importance for optimizing over the QAOA parameter landscape, as the great number of local minima requires generically exponential independent optimization trials to reach a global minimum \cite{zhou2020quantum}.
 As a result, with the increasing depth $p$ of QAOA, the optimization problem becomes harder, and we see that Adam and COBYLA do not even exhibit a monotonic growth of the accuracy as $p$ increases, despite the fact that the cut size given by the optimal $\vert\psi(\gamma,\beta)\rangle$ (over the choice of $2p$ parameters $(\gamma,\beta)$) is clearly non-decreasing with $p$.
 The reason of the performance drop is due to a lack of training stability and the sensitivity on initial parameter choices for conventional local optimization methods.
 DARBO, on the contrary, does give better results with large depth $p$.
 In other words, one important optimization advantage brought by DARBO is its capability of finding the near optimal parameters with a small number of independent optimization trials, which are not enough to locate the global optimal parameters for conventional optimizers.
 Some advanced optimization methods such as FOURIER heuristics reported in \cite{zhou2020quantum} can be good at locating global minimum but depend on progressive optimization on lower-depth QAOA, leading to a much larger total amount of required circuit evaluations.